Master of Social Work (M.S.W.)

 Advanced Standing Program

-This plan of study is open only to transfer students and Bachelor of Social Work graduates who have achieved a competent level of academic performance and a successful fieldwork experience within five years of applying to the M.S.W. program at Fordham.
-The undergraduate or graduate social work program that the applicant attended must be accredited by the Council on Social Work Education (CSWE).
-If the applicant's program does not have CSWE accreditation, you are not eligible for the Advanced Standing Plan of study.
-Students in this plan have generally completed the first year of an M.S.W. program.
+This plan of study is open only to Bachelor of Social Work graduates who have achieved a competent level of academic performance and a successful fieldwork experience within five years of applying to the M.S.W. program at Fordham.
+The undergraduate social work program that the applicant attended must be accredited by the Council on Social Work Education (CSWE).
 For Bachelor of Social Work graduates, your undergraduate coursework is the equivalent of the first year of the M.S.W. program at Fordham's Graduate School of Social Service.
-The 33 credits of the student's B.S.W. program are transferred into the M.S.W. program at Fordham.
-Under this plan, you earn the remaining 33 credits for the degree in the advanced/specialist phase of your program, divided into 24 classroom credits and nine fieldwork credits.
-You can complete this plan of study in one academic year, or you may extend it over two years.
+The 31 credits of the applicant's B.S.W. program are transferred into the Master of Social Work program at Fordham University.

 Credentialed Alcohol and Substance Abuse Counselor (CASAC-T)